 Every subscriber will receive internet services ranging from 10MBPS – 2GBPS.
-If their service is not fiber, they will be provided with a BPL modem.
+If their service is not fiber, they will be provided with a BPL modem, and their connection options limited because of constraints.
 The modem will have an RJ45 connection to connect to the router, and will plug directly into the electrical service to provide internet service.
 For communities that has fiber, they will be re-terminated to connect via RJ45, and therefore no modem will be required.
 The customer would simply connect their router to the RJ45 (WAN) jack through the WAN port on the router, and they will be able to access the internet.

 VPN Services